dnguyen85/HelloKii-Unity/Assets/Readme.txt

 Files
 -----

-There are 3 files that include Kii Cloud API calls:
+There are 3 files in the Scripts folder that include Kii Cloud API calls:

 1) GameTitle: used to sign-in/sign-up a user and initialize the backend
 2) KiiCloudLogin: used to send asynchronous user sign-in/sign-up requests